gpolitis/firefox-multistream.markdown/firefox-multistream.markdown

-Another soft limitation (in the sense that it can be removed given enough effort) is that we require bundle and rtcp-mux for both Chrome and Firefox endpoints, so all the media whatever the channel is, it goes through a single port.
+Another soft limitation (in the sense that it can be removed given enough effort) is that we require bundle and rtcp-mux for both Chrome and Firefox endpoints, so all the media whatever the channel is, go through a single port.
 To completely remove this limitation it would require changes in our Focus because it currently allocates channels in the Jitsi Videobridge the Plan B way, i.e. one channel for audio, one for video and one for data while Firefox would expect different channels for each stream it receives.
 We could however partially remove this limitation by requiring bundle and rtcp-mux only from Firefox and bundling video streams separately from audio streams.